 In administering the Plan's role as the secondary payer of claims, the Claims Administrator does not look at the Provider status to determine the Benefits.
-All claims are processed at the Network Benefit level, regardless of whether the Facility is in the Claims Administrator's Network.
+All claims are processed at the Network Benefit level, regardless of whether the Facility is in the applicable network.
 The Provider must, however, participate with Medicare or accept Medicare assignment in order for Medicare to consider the claim for primary payment.